neha581/QA-Engineer-Portfolio/README.md

 # QA-Engineer-Portfolio

 ## About Me
-I’m a QA Engineer with 7+ years of experience in manual and automated testing, working with tools like Selenium, Postman, and Appium.
-I’m passionate about ensuring the highest quality in every product I work on by utilizing industry-standard testing methodologies.
+QA Engineer with 7+ years of experience in manual and automated testing. working with tools like Selenium, Postman, and Appium.
+Passionate about ensuring the quality in every product I work on by utilizing industry-standard testing methodologies.

 ## Skills & Tools
 - **Test Automation:** Selenium, Appium